kkibria/slideshow-dist/md/chindex.md

 ### Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like ``#`` or ``*``.

 Markdown has become quite popular lately and you can find plenty of sites providing tutorial in the internet.
 You can try this [site](https://www.markdownguide.org/basic-syntax/) to learn Markdown.

 # Slides and Navigation
-## But how do I make multiple slides in my slide show?
+## How do I make multiple slides?

 Do I need to make one text file for each slide?
 That might be a lot of files!

 A single Markdown file can contain all your slides.
 We use simple and practical ways to break the content